Pulmonary Nodule on CT

 Anil Vachani, MD, Pulmonologist at Penn Medicine, responds:

-The majority of pulmonary nodules discovered on CT scan are ultimately determined to be benign.
-Unfortunately, an absolute diagnosis cannot be established without a biopsy and histological evaluation.
-Although I cannot specifically comment on this case without reviewing your wife's history and films, one approach is to follow the algorithm that has been established by the International ELCAP study.
-Many physicians use a similar algorithm.
-In this study, for patients with a solid, non-calcified nodule between 5 mm and 15 mm, the preferred option was to obtain a repeat CT scan in 3 months.
+Most pulmonary nodules discovered on CT scan are ultimately determined to be benign, particularly when the nodule is less than 1cm in size.
+Given this, the most commonly used approach for individuals with a small nodule is to undergo surveillance with a repeat CT scan.
+This approach takes advantage of the fact that a cancerous nodule will grow but a benign nodule will remain stable.
+Although I cannot specifically comment on this case without reviewing your wife's history and films, one approach is to follow the algorithm that has been established by the Fleischner Society (see below).
+For patients with a solid, non-calcified nodule between 6 and 8 mm, the preferred option is to obtain a repeat CT scan in 6-12 months.
 Alternatively, one could obtain a PET scan and if positive, consider performing a biopsy.
-It should be noted that the sensitivity of PET scan is lower for smaller nodules, particularly those smaller than 8-10 mm.
+It should be noted that the accuracy of the PET scan is less useful for smaller nodules, particularly those smaller than 8-10 mm.

 Some things we have learned about pulmonary nodules through several recent studies include:

-- The likelihood that a nodule is cancerous is also higher with increasing age and an individuals smoking history.
+- The likelihood that a nodule is cancerous is also greater with increasing age and in individuals with a smoking history.